Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

-We may now prove the main results using the bijection between curves contributing to the potentials.
+We may now prove the first part of Theorem \ref{thm:bij} using the bijection between curves contributing to the potentials.
 First we relate the curvatures of the immersion and its surgery.
 We work with the broken Fukaya algebras

-which are homotopy equivalent to the unbroken Fukaya algebras by Theorem \ref{htpy}.
-Define $\Psi: b_0 \mapsto b_\eps$ as in \eqref{mcmap}.
-The following is straight-forward:
+where $\phi_\eps$ is the asymptotically-cylindrical Lagrangian defined in the local model by the standard path $\gamma(t) = t + 2 i \eps$.
+These broken Fukaya algebras are homotopy equivalent to the unbroken Fukaya algebras by Theorem \ref{thm:htpy}.
+Define $\Psi: b_0 \mapsto b_\eps$ as in \eqref{psimap}.
+We assume that $b_0$ vanishes in the neighborhood of the attaching spheres in $L_0$ by Lemma \ref{lem:gaugekill}.
+The following is straight-forward from Definition \ref{onsurgery}:

 \begin{proposition} The derivative